cypheroxide/arch-dotfiles/README.md

-Here's a sample README.md file you can use as a starting point:

 # Arch-Based Workstation Dotfiles

 This repository contains my configuration files for my Arch-based workstation, originally built on Garuda Linux.
 This setup provides a solid foundation for productivity and personalization.